 If a new member is added and the Gift Aid box ticked then the fee is recorded as a Gift Aid amount in the ledger.
 If a member renews then Gift Aid is recorded if the date is set, even if the date is in the future.
 After the ledger is reconciled Gift Aid for a ledger entry cannot be changed.

-Beacon cannot deal with retrospective Gift Aid declarations and to Beacon the Gift Aid date is just a flag to say the member has consented (see Gift Aid is not retrospective below).
+Beacon cannot deal with retrospective Gift Aid declarations and the Gift Aid date acts like a flag to say the member has consented (see Gift Aid is not retrospective below).

 Determination of income eligible for Gift Aid claims